 The 2017 and 2018 seasons saw 20 teams entering, with two groups of 10 leading into knockout rounds.
 In 2017, the main trophy was won by Fubar, and the Shield was won by Shootpool Blues, and in 2018, the Premier was won by Shootpool Snipers and the Shield was won by Shoot And Leave.

 A record 22 teams entered the 2019 season.

-The league played to World Rules until 2018, before moving to Blackball from 2019 onwards.
+The Summer League played to Blackball rules.
 Each match is split into 2 halves, the first half consisting of 6 singles and the second half of 4 singles followed by a scotch doubles frame.
-Players can again only play a maximum of two frames, so either one singles frame in each half or a singles in the first half & the scotch doubles in the second half.
+Similar to AIPL, players can only play a maximum of two frames, one in each half, so can either play one singles frame in each half or a singles in the first half & the scotch doubles frame in the second half.
 With teams only playing each other once in the group stage, the teams will pick the players and fill the cards in the same manner as the AIPL, but with the home team listing their players first in the first six, and the away team selecting first in the second half.
-A lag is done on every break to decide breaker.
+A lag will take place before first frame to determine who gets the first break, and will be alternate breaks thereafter.
 Teams score 3 points for a win.
-If teams are level, the league placings will be decided by points, frame difference & head to head record between the level teams.
+If teams are level at the end of the group stage, the league placings will be decided by points, then frame difference then head to head record between the level teams.